MartinPankraz/ABAP-Developer-Day/student/quest6.md

 <img alt="more Samples" src="../img/student/Quest6/MoreSamples.jpg"  width="500">
 </p>

+> Note: You can make the **Script lab** pane larger so that you can see the full content of the Code Menu.

 ## Fetch data from the Online Store

 Now lets go back and create a new app that will connect to the Online Store OData service and fetch details to a specific order.